 The Lapwai Mission Site

-In 1836, Henry and Eliza Spalding accompanied Marcus and Narcissa Whitman across the Great Plains to open missions in the Pacific Northwest.
+In 1836, Henry and Eliza Spalding accompanied Marcus and Narcissa Whitman over the Rocky Mountains to open missions in the Pacific Northwest.
 Whereas Whitman selected a spot near the

 In a letter home, Eliza described the new homestead: